Decadent Chocolate Wine Cake

 For the cake

-- Preheat oven to 350°F. And grease a 9-inch round cake pan (or a square brownie pan like I used) with butter and line with parchment paper.
+- Preheat oven to 350°F. And grease a 9-inch round cake pan with cooking spray or (or a square brownie pan like I used) with butter and line with parchment paper.

-- In a medium size bowl whisk together flour, cocoa powder, baking soda, and kosher salt and set aside.
+- In a medium size bowl whisk together dry ingredients; flour, cocoa powder, baking soda, and kosher salt and set aside.

-- In a large bowl whisk together granulated sugar, egg, and melted butter until pale.
+- In a large bowl whisk together granulated sugar, and the wet ingredients; egg, and melted butter until pale.

 - Next whisk in 1 cup wine and vanilla.

-- Add flour mixture, and whisk to combine.
+- Add flour mixture, and whisk or fold to combine.

-- Scrape batter into prepared pan, and smooth top.
+- Scrape batter with rubber spatula and pour it into prepared pan, and smooth top.

-- Bake until a toothpick inserted in center comes out clean, 45 to 50 minutes.
-Let cake cool completely.
+- Bake until a toothpick inserted in center of the cake comes out clean, 25-35 minutes.
+Let cake cool completely on cooling rack.